Contact homology and virtual fundamental cycles: Virtual fundamental cycles

-Now the map \eqref{symmodThetainclusionI} is defined by taking the images of the sets $B_\I(T)$ under \eqref{symmodAinclusionI} and using the ``same'' diagrams of $\SSS_\I$-modules.
+With this modification done, the map \eqref{symmodThetainclusionI} is defined by taking the images of the sets $B_\I(T)$ under \eqref{symmodAinclusionI} and using the ``same'' diagrams of $\SSS_\I$-modules.
 The map \eqref{symmodThetainclusionII} is defined similarly.
 It follows by definition that these maps are functorial and preserve the virtual moduli counts. \end{proof}